 - Discharge planners.
 Help you and your family prepare you for discharge to the most appropriate setting, whether that’s inpatient rehabilitation, another rehabilitation hospital close to your home, a skilled nursing facility, or outpatient therapy services.

 What to expect in the ER

-When you arrive at the hospital emergency department, we perform a CT scan to get detailed information about potential causes of stroke and help determine best treatments, including clot-dissolving medications like tPA.
+When you arrive at the hospital emergency department, we perform a CT scan to get detailed information about potential causes of stroke and help determine the best treatments, including clot-dissolving medications like IV thrombolytics.